OCA/bank-payment/account_payment_order_transfer_journal/readme/USAGE.rst

-Set transfer jounrnal via Accounting Settings or on the payment mode.
+Set transfer jounrnal via Accounting Settings or on the Payment Mode.
 If there is no transfer journal, the bank journal itself will be used.